UtrechtUniversity/SWORDS-UU/collect_users/methods/github_search/README.md

 ## Usage

 First, navigate to this folder.
 Then, execute the script with arguments.
+For example:

 ```console
 python github_search.py --topic utrecht-university --search "utrecht university"